 The fixed drug combination FTD-TPI consists of the nucleoside thymidine analogue trifluridine (FTD) and the thymidine phosphorylase inhibitor tipiracil (TPI).
 The molar ratio of trifluridine/ tipiracil is 1:0.5 (exact mass ratio: 1:0.471).
 TF is phosphorylated intracellularly by the enzyme thymidine kinase to monophosphate (TF-MP) and subsequently by the enzyme thymidylate kinase to di- (TF-DP) and triphosphate (TF-TP).
 TF-TP is incorporated into the DNA as a defective component.
 This incorporation results in long-lasting DNA damage and DNA strand breaks.
-TF-MP, in turn, binds covalently to thyrosine-146 in the active site of the enzyme thymidilate synthesase (TS, also thymidilate synthase) and inhibits its activity.
-TS is responsible for the conversion of uracil nucleotides to the thymidine.
+TF-MP, in turn, binds covalently to thyrosine-146 in the active site of the enzyme thymidilate synthese (TS, also thymidilate synthase) and inhibits its activity.
+TS is responsible for the conversion of uracil nucleotides to the thymidine nucleotides and is thus vital for DNA synthesis by maintaining sufficient amounts of thymidine.
 FTD-TPI proved superior to placebo in the third line of treatment of metastatic gastric cancer, prolonging overall survival (HR 0.69; p < 0.001) and was satisfactorily tolerated: Grade \geq 3 adverse events occurred in 267 (80%) patients in the trifluridine/tipiracil group and in 97 (58%) in the placebo group.